brian-ho/bench-buddy/README.md

-test-sms-api
+bench-buddy
 ===========

-Testing an SMS API with Carto, based on the sfbrigade/localfreeweb-sms-api.
+Bench Buddy is an SMS service that finds a bench near you!